the-programmers-hangout/website/README.md

 # TPH Website

-The official website for [The Programmer's Hangout](https://discord.gg/programming).
+The official website for The Programmer's Hangout ([join us!](https://discord.gg/programming)), a programming community on Discord.
+See the website here: https://theprogrammershangout.com.

 ## Contributing